axibase/atsd-use-cases/expatriation/README.md

 Customized data monitoring in ATSD is possible using [`alert-expressions`](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/#tab-id-14) whereby user-specified parameters may be defined to trigger alarms based on incoming data.

-Here, alert expressions are applied are to static data, but they may be easily applied to dynamic data and used for systems monitoring as seen in this [example](https://apps.axibase.com/chartlab/67aa3b61) which is monitoring one of the Axibase servers right now.
+Here, alert expressions are applied to static data, but they may be easily applied to dynamic data and used for systems monitoring as seen in this [example](https://apps.axibase.com/chartlab/67aa3b61) which is monitoring one of the Axibase servers right now.

 ![](images/percent-change.png)
 [![](images/button.png)](https://apps.axibase.com/chartlab/95617f2b)

-*Fig 3.* The `alert-expression` used here highlights quarters where the percent change from the previous year was greater than 50% in red, and quarter where it was less than -10% in green.
+*Fig 3.* The `alert-expression` used here highlights quarters where the percent change from the previous year was greater than 50% in red, and quarters where it was less than -10% in green.

 The syntax for the `alert-expression` above is shown here: